Skip to content

 # Manual update

-sudo safecall update
+sudo safecall system update

 # Automatic daily updates (via cron)

-sudo safecall cron
+sudo safecall integrations cron

 User Management